 Giorgos Avgeros was born in Chania in 1953.
 He receives his primary knowledge at the School of Designers G.Markoulakis, by his first teachers, the painters B.Kelaidis and A.Petroulakis.
 In the 70s he finds himself in Athens, in the studios of G.Vogiatzis and B.Korkovelou.
 In 1981 he’s headed for studies in Paris, whereas in 1982 he leaves it behind and settles in Chania where he works on sculptures and constructions for a long period of time.

-Lately, painting is the dominant art in his work, which is very often combined with the...
+Lately, painting was the dominant art in his work, which was very often combined with t...